danielpmcconkey/idiomatica/README.md

     1. Re-comment the test connection string line and save the file
 1. Go over to SQL Server Management Studio (SSMS) and confirm that you have 2 shiny new database
 1. Populate dev and test data

-4. Your default user name is `testDev@testDev.com` and your default PW is `lmno12#45P`
-5. At this point, you can run the app.
-    1. Open the solution in Visual Studio
-    2. Try to build the entire solution.
-If it doesn't, there's likely a missing package
-    3. If it does, go ahead and play it (F5)
-    4. If nothing happens, confirm that `IdiomaticaWeb` is your start-up project and try again
-    5. You should be able to log-in, check your book list, and start reading the default book, Rapunzel
-    6. Feel free to create your own user log-in if you'd like or use the initial test user
-6. Create the test database
-    1. Go back to the database generation script from above (`./Idiomatica/Queries/__FreshDbInstall.sql`)
+    1. Change your VisualStudio start-up project to the TestDataPopulator
-    2. Do a find + reploce on the eniter file.
-        1. Find `Idiomatica_dev`
-        2. Replace with `Idiomatica_test`
-    3. Don't save the file or you'll accidentally commit the change you just made
+    1. Make sure you are in Debug mode
+    1. Press the "play" button (or hit F5)
+    1. If you see the message that a fatal error has occurred, troubleshoot or ask for help
+    1. Change your VisualStudio start-up project to the IdiomaticaWeb project.
+        1. If you forget this step, you're gonna have to delete your data and start over
-7. Run the automated tests
+1. Run the automated tests
-    1. Open up the solution in VisualStudio
+    1. In VisualStudio, open the Test Explorer
-    2. Open up the Test Explorer and run all of the "LogicTests"
+    2. Run all of the "LogicTests"
-    3. Confirm everything passes
+    1. Confirm everything passes
-    4. You should do this step everytime you plan to merge one of your commits into main.
+    1. You should do this step everytime you plan to merge one of your commits into main.
+1. Run the app
+    1. Ensure that the start-up project is set to IdiomaticaWeb
+    1. Press "play" (F5)
+    1. The test user you just created is `testDev@testDev.com` and its default PW is `lmno12#45P`
+    1. You should be able to create your own user, if you'd like (though the UI is a bit jank, still)

-## Learning the application structure
+## Learning the application

-### Projects in the solution

-This application is built on an N-Tier pattern, which segregates the application responsibilities into separate tiers, from core data at the bottom, to user interface at the top.
-That's the order we'll go in...

-1. *Model*
-    1. This is the core data layer.
-All data types used in the application are defined here, but there should be very little business logic in this layer
-    2. DAL folder.
-DAL stands for Data Access Layer.
-This is the interface to the data defined in the model classes.
-        1. IdiomaticaContext.cs this is the Entity Framework definition for how model objects relate to one another.
-All data interaction in this applicaiton does so through an instantiation of the IdiomaticaContext class
-        2. DataCache_\* files.
-The DataCache is one gigantic class spread out across multiple files.
-This is where the create/read/update/delete methods for access data are housed.
-Generally, these functions should only be accessed by the API classes.
-They're also not well named :).
-    3. Available\* files.
-These are all enums, defining look-up data.
-They generally correspond to an int field in the database
-2. *Logic*
-    1. Herein resides all of the business logic for the application.
-These are classes and methods that the front-end UI relies upon to consistently and reliably interact with data
-    2.
+This is a TBD section of this document.
+Some of the design of this applicaiton is documented in in the IdiomaticaArchimate.archimate file in the top directory of the project.
+You need to install Archi to view it.